sergio-gimenez/understanding-keepalived/README.md

-# Simple setup for HA with two nodes and nginx integration
+# Understanding High Availability Mechanisms with Keepalived

 This repo is highly inspired on the following article: [Meet keepalived - High Availability and Load Balancing in One](https://technotim.live/posts/keepalived-ha-loadbalancer/#installation).